autowarefoundation/autoware/control/autoware_autonomous_emergency_braking/README.md

 ### 2. Generate a predicted path of the ego vehicle

-AEB generates a predicted path based on current velocity and current angular velocity obtained from attached sensors.
+AEB generates a predicted footprint path based on current velocity and current angular velocity obtained from attached sensors.
 Note that if `use_imu_path` is `false`, it skips this step.
 This predicted path is generated as:

 $$
 x_{k+1} = x_k + v cos(\theta_k) dt \\